 Of course, corporate bookmakers have played their hand in the growth of the game too.
 Never ones too miss an opportunity, betting agencies offer betting on most soccer leagues throughout the world.
 Euro 2016 is no exception.
-All of the local betting sites are featuring markets on the event, finding a good one is not hard either; the Australian arm of William Hill is enhancing the Euro 2016 experience by providing a wide array of markets on every match, and more importantly, by updating, and making available the outright winners market.
+All of the local betting sites are featuring markets on the event, finding a good one is not hard either; Ladbrokes Australia is enhancing the Euro 2016 experience by providing a wide array of markets on every match, and more importantly, by updating, and making available the outright winners market.

 As well as the extensive coverage from online bookmakers, Australian soccer fans are blessed with TV coverage of eight games by free-to-air channel SBS, after the Australian multicultural broadcaster secured the rights to the event back in March 2016.
-Details of their coverage can be found here.
 Importantly, the UEFA Euro 2016 final is included in the eight game deal.
 In addition, SBS is running a highlights show from 6:30pm on match nights.
 Subscribers to Foxtel’s pay TV network are even better off, as they have full access to every game live and get to enjoy regular reviews and commentary of the games throughout the day.

 News, previews and reviews of all Euro 2016 matches are also featured prominently both online and in print by the major daily newspapers throughout the country.
 The popularity of the event is an indicator that, the other game of ‘football’, is alive, well and growing in Australia.